Office of the Provost

 Nominees should be tenure-track junior faculty appointed in natural and biological science or engineering departments within the School of Arts, Sciences and Engineering, the School of Medicine and Dentistry, and the School of Nursing who have been hired within the past three academic years.
 Preference will be given to nominees who wish to use the award to support the active engagement of graduate students or postdocs in their research.

 Nominations for tenure-track candidates being actively recruited for positions, but not yet hired, will also be accepted.
 Departments must have made an offer to the candidate before the nomination will be considered.
 The nomination materials should note the status of recruitment efforts and the anticipated date of the candidate’s decision.

-All nominations must include the nominee’s curriculum vitae and a short (1-2 page) letter from the departmental chair describing the nominee’s research activities and proposed use of the funds, and an endorsement from the dean of the School.
-There is no limit to the number of nominations per School, but all nominations must be approved and submitted through the dean of the School.
+All nominations must include the nominee’s curriculum vitae and a short (1-2 page) letter from the departmental chair describing the nominee’s research activities and proposed use of the funds, along with and an endorsement from the dean of the School.
+There is no limit to the number of nominations per School.